|

 Painting: Realm of Immortals in Peach Blossom Spring

 This image is a section from a Ming dynasty scroll painting (color ink on silk) by 仇英 Qiu Ying.
 The Chinese title is 桃源仙境圖 Taoyuan xianjing tu.
-This copy is from a China Heritage Newsletter website introducing the Tianjin Museum.
-It is the third image on the linked page, accompanying a section called Exhibition of Treasures of the Tianjin Musuem.
-The museum itself is quite new and (as of January 2007) its website seems to be in its incipient stages.
+The original is in the collection of the Tianjin Museum; at present a copy of the painting does not seem to be on their webisite, but it can be found on several internet websites.
 Besides realm of immortals landscapes, another fantasy scene theme might be that of the Huaxu dream.

 (Return)